Linda Cook (businesswoman)

-Linda Zarda Cook (born June 4, 1958) is an American businesswoman.
-She rose to be CEO of Shell Gas & Power, part of Royal Dutch Shell, in the Netherlands.
-Cook was named the 11th most powerful businesswoman in the world by Fortune magazine in October 2002 and the 44th most powerful woman in the world by Forbes magazine in September 2007.
+Linda Zarda Cook (born June 4, 1958) is an American businesswoman, who is CEO of Harbour Energy since 2014.
+She was previously CEO of Shell Gas & Power, part of Royal Dutch Shell, in the Netherlands until 2009.
+Cook was named the 44th most powerful woman in the world by Forbes magazine in September 2007.

 Biography

-Cook, raised in Shawnee, Kansas, graduated from the University of Kansas in petroleum engineering in 1980.
+Cook was raised in Shawnee, Kansas.
+She graduated from the University of Kansas in petroleum engineering in 1980.

 She began her Shell career in 1980 as a reservoir engineer in the United States, advancing through the company to accept greater responsibilities in exploration and production with Shell U.S.A.
 Her first European assignment came in 1998, when she and her family moved to the Netherlands, where she led Shell International EP.
-She has led the Gas & Power division since January 2000.
-Cook is also member of board of directors of KBR (company) and The Boeing Company.
+She was CEO of the Gas & Power division from 2000 to 2003, then led Shell Canada for a year before returning to her previous post.